 There's no question about it: Admission into the double-comma club is great (or so I'd assume).
 It's another one of those milestones that feels wonderful to achieve.
 Imagine it: a million bucks.

-It's like becoming debt free, "mission accomplished”.
+It's like becoming debt free, "mission accomplished" or something like that.

 It's a wonderful milestone, but we don't need to reach it before retiring early.
 There is nothing inherently magical about the million-dollar figure, aside from all those zeros.

 3 reasons why we don't need to be millionaires to retire early